BUS 272: Behaviour in Organizations: Research Guide

 · Look for a link to Times Cited in this Database near some of the article titles in your result set.
 This link will take you to newer articles that have cited the article you found in their references/bibliographies.

-· Click on Subjects on the left side of the search screen to go directly to a browseable/searchable list of the subjects used in Business Source Complete.
-It's always most effective to use the standard subject in a database rather than general keywords.
+· Click on Thesaurus at the top of the search screen to go directly to a browseable/searchable list of the subjects used in Business Source Complete.
+It's generally most effective to use the standard subject in a database rather than general keywords.

 · Never check off the box to limit your search to Full Text articles only!
 This will limit you to only those articles in BSC that are available full text online, but you would then miss the many articles that are available full text via other SFU Library resources.
 The Where can I get this? next to each article in your results will look for fulltext online/print access at SFU (and beyond) for you.

 · BSC gives you the option to check off a box to limit your search to Scholarly (Peer Reviewed) Journals only.
-This is handy, but should be used with caution as you can't count on a database to have identified the best journals for you.
+This is handy, but should be used with caution as it will not omit all the non-academic journals from your results.
 See the SFU Library guide What is a Scholarly Journal? for help identifying good academic publications.

 Search the web by KEYWORD to find web sites related to your topic.
 Use a search engine such as Google.
 Be careful doing "free web" research for this assignment, however, because...